1 min read

 Alignment is not agreement – it’s productive disagreement to enable consensus.

-We don’t need to resolve all our differences, but we do need to identify the grey areas and agree on how to manage them.
+We don’t need to resolve all our differences but identify the grey areas and how to manage them.

 Find a safe way to argue.
 Start with something external or non-work related if you have to, but get that muscle moving!